SRA-VJTI/embedded-systems-study-group/week5/week5.md

 # GPIO

-A General Purpose Input/output (GPIO) is an interface available on most modernmicrocontrollers (MCU) to provide an ease of access to the devices internal properties.
+A General Purpose Input/output (GPIO) is an interface available on most modernmicrocontrollers (MCU) to provide an ease of access to the device's internal properties.

-Generally there are multiple GPIO pins on a single MCU for the use of multipleinteraction so simultaneous application.
-The pins can be programmed as input, wheredata from some external source is being fed into the system to be manipulated at a desiredtime and location.
+Generally there are multiple GPIO pins on a single MCU for the use of multiple interaction for simultaneous application.
+The pins can be programmed as input, where data from some external source is being fed into the system to be manipulated at a desired time and location.
 Output can also be performed on GPIOs.

 GPIOs are used in a diverse variety of applications, limited only by the electrical and timing specifications of the GPIO interface and the ability of software to interact with GPIOs in a sufficiently timely manner.

 ## Implementation

 GPIO interfaces vary widely.
-In some cases, they are simple—a group of pins that can switch as a group to either input or output.
+In some cases, they are simple, group of pins that can switch as a group to either input or output.
 In others, each pin can be set up to accept or source different logic voltages, with configurable drive strengths and pull ups/downs.

 A GPIO pin's state may be exposed to the software developer through one of a number of different interfaces, such as a memory-mapped I/O peripheral, or through dedicated IO port instructions.

 A GPIO port is a group of GPIO pins (usually 8 GPIO pins) arranged in a group and controlled as a group.